 In this new series of how-to posts, I’m going to show you how I conducted a brand strength survey at my day job for $12 of incremental cost.
 That survey generated at least a half-dozen major reports, all of which are useful in growing the reach and impact of our work.

-I’m currently working on a brand project at my day job, so I got to wondering: If a brand is ultimately the perception the market has of a product or service, and if government creates products and services, then clearly there are government brands.
+I’m currently working on a brand project at my day job, so I got to wondering: If a brand is ultimately the perception the market has of a product or service, and if federal government creates products and services, then clearly there are federal brands.
 What’s the brand strength of government?

 Last Friday (the same day as Rock Your Mocs), I spent my lunch hour crammed in the crowd at San Francisco’s Union Square looking for BatKid.
 Like any marketer on his lunch hour, I wondered about branding.